apache/flink/docs/dev/projectsetup/scala_api_quickstart.md

 If you are writing a batch processing application and you are looking for inspiration what to write, take a look at the [Batch Application Examples]({{ site.baseurl }}/dev/batch/examples.html)

-For a complete overview over the APIa, have a look at the [DataStream API]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet API]({{ site.baseurl }}/dev/batch/index.html) sections.
+For a complete overview over the APIs, have a look at the [DataStream API]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet API]({{ site.baseurl }}/dev/batch/index.html) sections.